Media Corps Resources

 - Upper Rogue Independent [serving Eagle Point, White City, Prospect, Trail, Butte Falls]: firstname.lastname@example.org or email@example.com Limit unknown, suggest assuming 200.

 - Illinois Valley News (Cave Junction – weekly) firstname.lastname@example.org.
 Limit unstated – but suggest 200 until / unless we learn it’s different; frequency limit unknown but suspect monthly.

 - Klamath Falls News and Herald: email@example.com limit 250 words; frequency limit unknown but suspect monthly.

 - Curry Coastal Pilot Harbor – Brookings (twice weekly- Wednesday & Saturday) Submit letters via website; Letter limit 300 words; must be original, one every 30 days; opinion columns 300 – 450, though occasional longer pieces may be accepted.

 - Curry County Reporter – Gold Beach firstname.lastname@example.org No information; confines letters to those submitted by area residents.

 - The Coos Bay World and the Bandon Western World (The Bandon Newspaper) seem to be the same paper, via website limit 400 words.

-- Del Norte Triplicate – Crescent City, CA; limit 300 words, firstname.lastname@example.org.
+- Del Norte Triplicate – Crescent City, CA; limit 300 words, https://www.triplicate.com/site/forms/online_services/letter_editor/.
 Assume once per month.